acasamit/assembly-Reverse-Shell/README.md

 You can now do commands from TERM1 to TERM2!

 # How to use it with two pc on the same network
-Convert PC1's ip and post to little-endian format.
+Convert PC1's ip and port to little-endian format.

 Replace the information on lines 18 and 19 in your assembly file:
 ```asm